 Online vs. On Campus

-As you consider Utica College’s online programs, you might wonder how learning online differs from the on-campus experience.
+As you consider Utica University’s online programs, you might wonder how learning online differs from the on-campus experience.
 In fact, you get all the same benefits:

 A Typical Week in the Life

 Our online programs are flexible, convenient, and designed to accommodate busy lives like yours—whether you’re advancing your career, switching your focus, or learning new skills.

 Meet three students who are taking online programs while meeting the needs of their day jobs, their families, and their communities:

 James The Cyber Guard

 Day Job: Full-time IT specialist, part-time National Guard